 Usually you start with a bachelor’s degree with a major in accounting, although this isn’t hugely important as long as you take a maths and economics based major.
 Many colleges and universities offer accounting specific courses.
 A master’s degree in accounting and relevant government certification will give you greater earning potential, and fulfil the requirements to be a Certified Public Accountant (CPA).
 Many countries (and organisations themselves) also require some work experience.

 Of course, taking a short accounting course online can help you in other areas of work where bookkeeping is important.
 We must emphasise that you cannot legally trade as an accountant from this but, if you’ve got your own business and need a hand on how to keep records, it’s still a super valuable skill.
 There are also plenty of resources online to help you learn more and connect with licensed professionals.

-What jobs require knowing accounting and bookkeeping?
+What jobs require knowing accounting and bookkeeping as a Digital Nomad?

 Accountant is the obvious career here and you’ll need to know your stuff.
 It’s known as a well paid job but that’s because it takes a lot of training.
 Accountants can work for a whole host of companies so it might also be worthwhile thinking about what kind of work you want to do.
 Everyone, from corporate law firms to jetsetting travel businesses, requires an accountant at some point.

 Auditors are slightly different from accountants in that they work for an external organisation and visit other organisations to check their bookkeeping and produce reports on their accounts.
 This is a good job if you want some variety in your work.
 You’ll usually get to travel around as an auditor (though this will be limited to your country or state) and work with all kinds of businesses.